-14. Section 19 of the principal Act is hereby amended by the substitution for 10 subsection (1) of the following subsection:

-- "(1) Any person who applies to a court to be - (a) admitted [or readmitted] as a practitioner, shall at least one month; or before the date of his or her application deliver to the secretary of the society [of the 15 province] having jurisdiction in the area in which the court to which such application is made, is situated, together with his or her notice of application, a copy of his or her application for admission or readmission and copies of all affidavits, certificates and other documents or papers which are referred to therein or connected therewith.".
+- 14. Section 19 of the principal Act is hereby amended by the substitution for subsection (1) of the following subsection: - "(1) Any person who applies to a court to be- - $\underline{(a)}$ admitted [or readmitted] as a practitioner, shall at least one month; or readmitted as a practitioner, shall at least three months, - before the date of his or her application deliver to the secretary of the society [of the province] having jurisdiction in the area in which the court to which such application is made, is situated, together with his or her notice of application, a copy of his or her application for admission or readmission and copies of all affidavits, certificates and other documents or papers which are referred to therein or connected therewith.".